 The input voltage noise density of the LMP202x has no 1/f corner, and its value depends on the feedback network used.
 This feature of the LMP202x differentiates this family from other products currently available from other vendors.
 In particular, the input voltage noise density decreases as the closed loop voltage gain of the LMP202x increases.
-The input voltage noise of the LMP202x is less than 11 nV/\(\bar{\text{Hz}}\) when the closed loop voltage gain of the op amp is 1000.
-Higher voltage gains are required for smaller input signals.
-When the input signal is smaller, a lower input voltage noise is quite advantageous and increases the signal to noise ratio.
+The input voltage noise of the LMP202x is less than 11 nV/ $\sqrt{\text{Hz}}$ when the closed loop voltage gain of the input voltage noise is quite advantageous and increases the signal to noise ratio.